We can proudly present a list of the best bookshelf speakers in 2018 for every pocket.

 The Best Bookshelf Speakers in 2018 List:

-1. Acoustic Energy AE1 Classic
+1. Acoustic Energy AE1 Classic Review

-And when they are in lack of the ideas for the new products, why not look into their own past and give the market a proven product in a new release.
+And when they are in lack of the ideas for the new products, why not look into their past and give the market a proven product in a new edition.
 One of their most glamorous products is certainly the AE1, the loudspeaker first introduced in 1988.
 The AE1 was then extremely popular and commended in the press, followed by a couple of “improved” versions.

 In the name of a return to the broad market, Acoustic Energy has decided to offer a copy of its most famous monitor.
 We have already seen something similar to some of the manufacturers, Rogers, for example, who was re-launched legendary LS3/5 under Chinese ownership.
 Since things have changed significantly in the last twenty years, such a move could be risky, but the distinctive diversity of the AE1 Classic from the current offer of small speakers makes it a special product on the market.

-Speakers that successfully live (or they lived) in the world of professional audiences (as studio monitors) and in the hi-fi world are very rare.
-The first to come to mind is of course the legendary studio monitor LS 3/5 according to the BBC specification.
+Speakers that successfully live (or they lived) in the world of professional audiences (as studio monitors) and the hi-fi world are very rare.
+The first to come to mind is, of course, the legendary studio monitor LS 3/5 according to the BBC specification.
 AE1 also had a similar destiny, very rare and unique.
 Connecting the characteristics of a studio monitor and their requirements to sound with the demands of hi-fi enthusiasts is a tough task.
-The main objection is usually that the sound is pre-analytic, it lacks some warmth, the details in the high part of the spectrum are overwhelming compared to the rest of the spectrum etc. But if the monitors are well-made they can provide insight into music in a way that rarely the speaker intended solely for the hi-fi market can.
+The main objection is usually that the sound is pre-analytic, it lacks some warmth, the details in the high part of the spectrum are overwhelming compared to the rest of the spectrum, etc. But if the monitors are well-made they can provide insight into music in a way that rarely the speaker intended solely for the hi-fi market can.

 Artificial basses that come extremely deeply set great demands on these small monitors.
-The bass thunderstorm in the bass area can not be expected from such a small boxes, although considering the size of the AE1, it goes extremely deep, but what is surprising is the ability not to lose the definition and remains assembled no matter what the material demands and leaves the impression that the speaker is still in the catbeart seat regardless of the restriction at the lowest frequencies.
+The bass thunderstorm in the bass area can not be expected from such a small boxes, although considering the size of the AE1, it goes extremely deep, but what is surprising is the ability not to lose the definition and remains assembled no matter what the material demands and leaves the impression that the speaker is still in the cabaret seat regardless of the restriction at the lowest frequencies.

 AE1, although designed for some twenty years, is still a very up-to-date product, and at this time, it is, and unique in the market.
 No loudspeaker, no AE1, stacks are not in the top, but when it comes to small monitors, nothing comes without a charge.
 The ability to display a lot of information from the signal coming, to keep all aspects of the sound image at dramatic dynamic ups, is beyond the category.
 With the real rest of the system, where you need to make sure that the high signal input signal is not too hard, AE1 is a very exciting choice.